21500154/INVERSE-OF-A-MATRIX/README.md

 ![output](./img1.png)

 ## Result:
-Thus the inverse of given matrix is successfully solved using python program
+Thus the inverse of given matrix is successfully solved using python program.